-- Accelerate growth from our Asian businesses, including in Hong Kong, the Pearl River Delta, ASEAN, and Wealth in Asia, including Insurance and Asset Management; and be the leading bank to support the transition to a low-carbon economy and the China-led Belt and Road Initiative
+- Accelerate growth from our Asian businesses, and be the leading bank to support the transition to a low-carbon economy and the China-led Belt and Road Initiative

-- Complete the establishment of our UK ring-fenced bank, increase mortgage market share, grow our commercial customer base, and improve customer service
+- Complete the establishment of our UK ring-fenced bank and increase market share

 - Gain market share and deliver growth from our international network